Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Numerical Results

 We finally consider the control constrained case with lower bound $u_a\equiv 0$ and upper bound $u_b\equiv 80$.
 We present analogous results to the unconstrained case: the minimal stabilizing horizons for the RB-MPC and FE-MPC controller as well as the controls and outpus as a function of time for $\omega_{\min} = 0$ are shown in Table~\ref{tab:WP_MinH_con} and Figure~\ref{fig:WP_MinH_con_mu1_1.75}.
 The corresponding results with a suboptimality threshold $\omega_{\min}=0.2$ are shown in Table~\ref{tab:WP_MinH_con_omega} and Figure~\ref{fig:WP_MinH_con_omega_mu1_1.75}.

 We observe that the results are comparable to the unconstrained case.
 The minimal stabilizing horizons converge towards the reference values for all parameters and they are higher for $\omega_{\min}=0.2$ compared to the setting with no threshold.
 The smoothing effect of $\omega_{\min}$ is slightly more evident in the constrained case especially if the output is close to the desired output.
 Overall, the performance of the RB-MPC approach is very close to the original MPC approach.
+We would like to note, however, that the feasibility of the stability condition $\tilde{\omega}_{N,K}>0$ for the constrained case, see Proposition \ref{prop:Alpha_C}, strongly depends on the ratio of the cost for the constrained and unconstrained problem.
+There are certainly examples conceivable in which the cost of the former will significantly exceed the cost of the latter and our approach would thus fail.